 2. Total Treatment Time

-Know each funding source’s guidelines for documenting time.
+Know your funding sources’ guidelines for documenting treatment time.
 If they don’t have guidelines, consider documenting total treatment time.

-3. Each Intervention that you Provided and Billed for
+3. Each Intervention You Provided & Billed For

-- List the therapeutic tasks and activities that you did with the patient to work toward their goals.
+- List the therapeutic tasks and activities you did with the patient to work toward their goals

-- If appropriate, briefly describe the tasks and activities (see examples below)
+- Briefly describe the tasks and activities, if appropriate.
+See examples below

 4. Patient’s Response to Treatment